-Day 1: Sightseeing
+Day 1: See the Sights

+Pause to take in Alcatraz in the distance and to watch sailboats abound on a windy day.
 Outlooks offer great vista points for your family portrait.

 Day 2: Living Like a Local

-Now that you’ve got the major sightseeing out of the way, relax and unwind with the locals in the Mission District.
-Located in the heart of the city’s seven square miles, the Mission has had a renaissance of sorts in the past five years, becoming the city’s culinary epicenter.
-As such, your brunch options are endless.
-Foreign Cinema is an incredibly popular destination, thanks to its delicious farm fresh omlettes and organic pop tarts—just be aware there will probably be a wait.
-The Sycamore on Mission Street is another great option, a bit more casual with a great back patio for sunny mornings.
+Now that you’ve got a little sightseeing out of the way, relax and unwind with local SF residents in the Mission District.
+Located in the heart of the city’s seven square miles, the Mission has been experience a resurgence for nearly two decades, with new restaurants popping up seemingly monthly.
+This means your brunch options are endless.
+Foreign Cinema is perennial hot spot, thanks to its delicious farm fresh omelettes and organic pop tarts.
+Although there's typical a wait for a table, it's worth it.

-Day 3: Enjoying the beach
+Day 3: Hitting the Beach

 San Francisco isn’t your typical beach town—its coastline is often shrouded in fog, making for some chilly weather.
 Still, the city borders the Pacific Ocean, and its shorefront is well worth a visit.
 Head out to Baker Beach for a new perspective of the Golden Gate Bridge (at this beach, the bridge is actually behind you), or try nearby China Basin: a smaller, rockier beach that's just a touch further out into the water's crashing waves.
 Keep your eyes peeled for humpback whales—they like to hang around the Mile Rocks Lighthouse, which sits about a mile southwest of the Golden Gate.